ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_frontends.rst

 **Round Up**

-Hope that you have a better grasp on the Ivy Frontend Functional APIs after going through the above contents!
-If you prefer a video explanation, we have a tutorial series on YouTube explaining on this as well.
-You can access them through this `link`_!
+This should hopefully allow you to have a better grasp on the Ivy Frontend APIs after going through the contents!
+We have a `YouTube tutorial series`_ on this as well if you prefer a video explanation!

+If you're ever unsure of how best to proceed, please feel free to engage with the `ivy frontends discussion`_, or reach out on `discord`_ in the `ivy frontends channel`_!